|

 Series 3 (1962-1967), also called "Slimstyle", revolutionised the design radically.
 With slimmer side panels, flatter mudguards and an altogether more dynamic silhouette, it set new standards.
 The Series 3 became the basis for all subsequent Lambretta models, including the legendary GP series.
 Over 143,000 Li 150 Series 3 units left the factory.

 The Li 150 was also produced under licence in India (API), Spain (Serveta), Argentina and Brazil, underlining its global significance.
-In Australia, Lambrettas were imported from the late 1950s and became popular in cities like Sydney and Melbourne as practical, stylish transport.
+In Britain, Lambrettas became synonymous with the Mod movement of the 1960s, with the Li 150 becoming the scooter of choice for style-conscious youth.
 Italian production ended in 1967 as Innocenti focused on the more modern Special and SX models.

 Predecessor: Lambretta LD 150 (1954-1957) – more robust but heavier and less elegant